ryantd42/NY-Legislative-Git/2023/S2279C-2023/bill.md

   January 19, 2023
   ___________

- Introduced  by  Sen.  CLEARE -- read twice and ordered printed, and when printed to be committed to the Committee  on  Consumer  Protection  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- committee discharged,  bill  amended, ordered  reprinted  as  amended  and  recommitted to said committee -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee
+ Introduced by Sens.
+CLEARE, BROUK -- read twice and ordered printed, and when  printed  to be committed to the Committee on Consumer Protection -- committee discharged, bill amended, ordered  reprinted  as  amended and  recommitted  to  said  committee  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee  --  committee  discharged,  bill  amended,  ordered  reprinted as amended and recommitted  to  said  committee  --  recommitted  to  the Committee  on  Consumer  Protection  in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN  ACT  to  amend  the general business law, in relation to labeling of ingredients of diapers